rriley/nprp-template/README.md

 I prefer to do my writing in Latex for a variety of reasons.

 This template originally came to me from other sources, credits can be found inside.
-I've simply packaged it up, updated it for the 6th cycle, and distributed it.
+I've simply packaged it up, updated it for recent cycles, and distributed it.

 ### Disclaimer